-Formulas that Release the Exterior (解表剂)
+Release the Exterior — herbs and formulas (解表剂)

 Formulas that Release the Exterior are used in the first stage of externally contracted disease — the acute phase when a pathogen (Wind-Cold, Wind-Heat or Wind-Damp) has invaded the surface of the body but has not yet penetrated to the Interior.
 These are the first-aid formulas of Chinese medicine for colds, flu and acute viral upper-respiratory infections.